-A pyogenic liver abscess is a rare disease characterized by solitary/multiple collections of pus within the liver.
+A pus within the liver.
 The infection is caused by bacteria and is usually polymicrobial, with E. coli and K. pneumoniae being the common causative organisms.
 The majority of cases are caused by ascending infection from a biliary tract pathology (e.g., cholangitis due to choledocholithiasis, i.e. biliary strictures).
 Due to the liver's dual blood supply from the portal vein and the hepatic artery, an infectious focus in the gastrointestinal tract or bacteremia exposes the liver to high bacterial loads.
 Patients, typically middle-aged/elderly males, present with non-specific symptoms, such as fever, malaise, and weight loss.
 Right upper quadrant pain and tender hepatomegaly are specific features of a liver abscess but are often absent.
 Diagnosis is confirmed on abdominal imaging (ultrasound or CT), which demonstrates intrahepatic fluid-filled lesions with surrounding edema.
 Broad-spectrum IV antibiotics (ampicillin + sulbactam) and percutaneous/surgical drainage of the abscess cavity is the mainstay of treatment.
 Complications include sepsis, pneumonia, and abscess rupture into the peritoneum/thorax.
-Advancements in diagnostics and treatment have reduced the complications and mortality rates of pyogenic liver abscesses.
+Advancements in diagnostics and treatment have reduced the complications and mortality rates of .is a rare disease characterized by solitary/multiple collections of

 - Incidence: 2–3 cases per 100,000 people in the United States

 - Peak incidence: 50–60 years

 Epidemiological data refers to the US, unless otherwise specified.

 - Hepatobiliary disease (e.g., cholelithiasis, transplant recipients, hepatic tumors)

 Etiology by source